 The deployment of a new address system for the internet brings with it connectivity problems, network security issues and privacy concerns, according to a new study.

 Messages from payday loan and gambling companies have come to dominate incident of mobile spam in the UK over recent months.

-Live Reg TVLive Reg TV Is your VMware back up under control?
+Live Reg TVIs your VMware back up under control?
 No, we thought not.
 Virtualisation has achieved many wonderful things - but it has complicated data protection and backup, where organisations see increasing recovery times, a lack of granularity, and inconsistency between back up and disaster recovery regimes.

 A US Safari Club has been offered a permit to shoot an endangered black rhinoceros to help save the rest of the species.